-West Virginia will ensure the requirements set forth under 81 FR 83254 and 82 FR 5591 are complied with by following the specific procedures outlined below.
+West Virginia will ensure the requirements set forth under 81 FR 83254, 82 FR 5591, and 82 FR 5989 are complied with by following the specific procedures outlined below.
 Two primary considerations are:

 - Timely information on application status.
 West Virginia will maintain adequate procedures to inform applicants of the status of their applications for recovery assistance, at all phases of program activities.
 Given the various methods of communication allowed, the State will (i.e., Web site, telephone, Eligibility Specialists, letters, etc.) ensure the accessibility and privacy of individualized information for all applicants, indicate the frequency of applicant status updates, and identify which personnel or unit is responsible. - Application status.
 West Virginia shall ensure that multiple methods of communications are provided for a program applicant to receive information regarding the status of their application.
-Methods of communication, such as Web sites, toll-free numbers, or other means that provide applicants for recovery assistance with timely information on the status of their application shall be continuously provided for the duration of all CDBG-DR program activities.
+Case Managers will provide applicants timely updates of information on the status of their application for the duration of all CDBG-DR program activities.
+Communication logs will document these updates.